LaurenzV/krilla/CONTRIBUTING.md

 By default, if you run `cargo test`, only the snapshot tests will be run, all visual regression tests will be skipped.
 This should hopefully be enough for most cases, as running the visual regression tests requires a very specific setup on your computer.

-If you really do need to run the visual regression tests, you can run `VISREG="" cargo test`. `krilla` uses my own small library called `sitro` (https://github.com/LaurenzV/sitro) that I built for this purpose to render PDFs, which basically is an abstraction over different PDF viewers and allows rendering PDF to bitmap images.
-However, the prerequisite is that you have the programs installed on your system and set the corresponding environment variables.
-You can take a look at the `ci.yml` file to see what the basic necessary setup is.
-On MacOS systems, you need to build another additional program that uses Quartz to render PDFs.
-See the README of `sitro` for more information on how to do that.
-As you can imagine, setting this up is quite a pain, but hopefully, for most cases it should be enough to just run the snapshot tests.
+If you really do need to run the visual regression tests, you can run `cargo test -p krilla-tests --features visreg`. `krilla` uses my own small library called `sitro` (https://github.com/LaurenzV/sitro) that
+I built for this purpose to render PDFs, which basically is an abstraction over different PDF viewers and allows rendering PDF to bitmap images.
+You simply need to download the Docker image (see the README of the crate) and make sure that Docker is enabled when running the tests.

-In addition to that, you can prepend `SKIP_SVG` to skip the SVG-related visual regression tests.
-You can prepent `REPLACE` to overwrite the currently existing references images/snapshots, and you can use `STORE` to store the final PDF version of each tests in the `store` directory, which makes it easier to manually inspect them.
+In addition to that, you can prepend `SKIP_SVG=1` to skip the SVG-related visual regression tests.
+You can prepend `REPLACE=1` to overwrite the currently existing references images/snapshots, and you can use `STORE=1` to store the final PDF version of each tests in the `store` directory, which makes it easier to manually inspect them.